freeCodeCamp/guide/src/pages/cplusplus/Compilers.md

 Compilers are utility programs that take your code and transform it into executable machine code files.
 When you run a compiler on your code, first, the preprocessor reads the source code (the C++ file you just wrote).
 The preprocessor searches for any preprocessor directives (lines of code starting with a #).
-Preprocessor directives cause the preprocessor to change your code in some way (by usually adding some library or other C++ file).
+Preprocessor directives cause the preprocessor to change your code in some way (by usually adding some library or another C++ file).
 Next, the compiler works through the preprocessed code line by line translating each line into the appropriate machine language instruction.
 This will also uncover any syntax errors that are present in your source code and will throw an error to the command line.
 Finally, if no errors are present, the compiler creates an object